frePPLe/frepple/doc/user-guide/cookbook/demand/policies.rst

   Determines the maximum delay the customer will accept before cancelling his or her order.
   When the demand isn’t feasible within this delay frePPLe will plan the order short.

-  In some businesses demand that can’t be met on time is lost – the customer will simply buy the product from your competitor.
-Another usage is for forecasted demand – typically you don’t want to plan them later planned later than the demand bucket.
+  In some businesses demand that can't be met on time is lost - the customer will simply buy the product from your competitor.
+Another usage is for forecasted demand - typically you don't want to plan them later planned later than the demand bucket.

 .. rubric:: Example